PAHdb/AmesPAHdbPythonSuite/docs/sec_03e.rst

 matrices, which are diagonalized with the 'diagonalize'-method, for the PAH molecules under consideration.
-The latter method can be particular useful to ensure proper alignment of the structure with the view before calling the 'plot' or 'structure'-methods (*work-in-progress*).
+The latter method can be particular useful to ensure proper alignment of the structure with the view before calling the 'plot' or 'structure'-methods.

 .. code:: python